alexandremorin24/holbertonschool-simple_shell/README.md

 The project consists of the following files:

-- simple_shell.c - The main file containing the shell loop and execution logic.
+- `shell.c` - The main file containing the shell loop and execution logic.
-- shell.h - The header file containing function declarations and necessary includes.
+- `shell.h` - The header file containing function declarations and necessary includes.
-- split_line.c - Contains the function for splitting input into tokens.
+- `split_line.c` - Contains the function for splitting input into tokens.
-- find_command.c - Contains the function for finding the command in the PATH.
+- `find_command.c` - Contains the function for finding the command in the PATH.
+- `execute.c` - Contains the function for executing commands.
+- `process_command.c` - Contains the `process_command` function for processing and executing commands.
+- `input.c` - Contains the function for reading input from the user.
+- `_getenv.c` - Contains the function for retrieving environment variables.
+- `built_in.c` - Contains the functions for built-in commands like `exit` and `env`.
+- `helpers.c` - Contains helper functions such as `_realloc` and `print_env`.
-- man_1_simple_shell - The manual page for the project (for man command).
+- `man_1_simple_shell` - The manual page for the project (for man command).
-- README.md - This documentation file.
+- `README.md` - This documentation file.

 ## Man page